 5. The Djedi Project

 Back in 2004, an international team of Egyptologist launched the Djedi Project.
 Under this project, a robotic explorer would investigate two mysterious shafts in the Queen’s chamber of the Great Pyramid.
 The name “Djedi” was derived from an Ancient Egyptian magician, who advised the Pharaoh while building this pyramid.
-You can find a detailed report on this project here.

 4. The Great Pyramid was Constructed By Skilled Labors